pabloernesto/passport-appointments/README.md

 - ~~test out making a dynamic page with node~~
 - automatically serve static files

+# Prototypes
+## Part one
+- Three views: homepage, request ID, display appointment
+- Request ID: single numerical entry of exactly 8 digits, otherwise reject
+- No interaction with database
+- appointment generator does not handle concurrency, but it does take the ID as argument
+- Appointment is some valid date and time

+### Part one point five
+- Database: store ID, appointment pairs in real database

 # Style notes
 - indent with 2 spaces